Best Energy Calculators 2026

 Rewiring America Savings Calculator

-IRA-focused calculator that estimates available tax credits and rebates for home electrification.
-Good for IRA credit lookup but limited energy estimation features.
+Incentive-focused calculator that helps locate electrification rebates and tax-credit rules.
+Good for incentive lookup but limited energy estimation features.